gnh1201/topic-activitypub/cache.md

 I recommend separating the operation server and the proxy server.
 You can install Squid on each server to relay proxy requests, and set up redundancy so that the local connection is used automatically when Cloudflare WARP is unavailable.

-### Splitted edge
+### Split edge
-[Regions with peering conflicts with CDN providers offering free plans](https://www.gameple.co.kr/news/articleView.html?idxno=208925) may require a splitted edge.
+[Regions with peering conflicts with CDN providers offering free plans](https://www.gameple.co.kr/news/articleView.html?idxno=208925) may require a split edge.
 This approach requires setting up DNS subdomains and installing and configuring [geoipupdate (MaxMind)](https://github.com/maxmind/geoipupdate) along with the [ngx_http_geoip2_module (an nginx extension module)](https://github.com/leev/ngx_http_geoip2_module).

 Below is an example of an nginx configuration that can be applied in such situations.
 This example assumes that paths using the CDN have the "www" subdomain (e.g., www.example.org), while paths not using the CDN use the default domain (e.g., example.org).